zenga123/zenga123/README.md

 # Hi there!👋 I'm zenga123

-I aim to develop intuitive mobile experiences that make life more convenient
+I aim to develop intuitive mobile experiences that make life more convenient.

 </div>